The Monolith Monsters: Reception

 In a contemporary review, the Monthly Film Bulletin described the feature as a "promising idea" but noted that it was not supported by either the acting or the script.

 One review noted, "Give Hollywood a measured amount of credit for at least attempting to give us something unique and unusual, even if it comes up a little short".

 CineOutsider observed, "Certainly it lacks the subtextual clout that distinguishes the best of these films, but its central concept, its pacing and its impressive production design and effects still put it on a par with its more widely seen contemporaries.
 The performances are all solid, but my favorite comes from an uncredited William Schallert as the wrapped-up-in-his-job weatherman.
 For fans of 50s science fiction cinema, enthusiastically recommended".

 Home media

 Universal released The Monolith Monsters on DVD as part of a boxed set called The Classic Sci-Fi Ultimate Collection, which features four additional Universal feature films: The Incredible Shrinking Man, Monster on the Campus, The Mole People, and Tarantula.
 In June 2019, Shout Factory released the film on Blu-ray.
-The disc includes an audio commentary track by Tom Weaver and David Schecter.
+The disc includes an audio commentary track by Tom Weaver (discussing the movie's production history) and David Schecter (analyzing the movie's music).

 References in other media

-Scenes from The Monolith Monsters appear briefly in John Carpenter's 1988 science fiction action thriller They Live, and in Roland Emmerich's 1996 science fiction movie Independence Day.
+Scenes from The Monolith Monsters appear briefly in John Carpenter's 1988 science fiction action horror film They Live, and in Roland Emmerich's 1996 science fiction movie Independence Day.

 The concept of the self-replicating mineral used in The Monolith Monsters became the basis for Tiberium in the Command and Conquer video game series.